awye765/Stanford-ML-Course/Week 3/03-08-Regularization - Intro.md

 As such, we can say (1) is <b>underfitted</b> in the sense the model cannot capture the underlying trend of the data, and (3) is <b>overfitted</b> because it matches the training data so closely it is unlikely to predict values based on new data.

-#### Logistic Regression Example
+### Logistic Regression Example

 <p align = "center">
 <img src=../Images\logregressionOverfitting3.png width=100%>
 </p>

+1. Leftmost underfits.

+2. Middle best fits.

+3. Rightmost overfits.

 ## What impact do overfitting and underfitting have?

-Underfitting means the model will neither model the training data nor generalise to new data.
+<b>Underfitting</b> means the model will neither model the training data nor generalise to new data.

-Overfitting means the model will model too closely the training data and therefore not generalise well to new data.
+<b>Overfitting</b> means the model will model too closely the training data and therefore not generalise well to new data.

 ## When does overfitting vs. underfitting occur?

 Underfitting (aka <b>high bias</b>) occurs when the hypothesis is <b>too simple</b> or uses <b>too few features</b>.

-E.g. in the above, the leftmost model is biased in the sense it has a strong preconception that the relationship between housing prices is going to vary linearly.
+E.g. in the above, the leftmost models are biased in the sense that for the linear regression the model has a strong preconception that the relationship between housing prices is going to vary linearly, and for the logistic regression model that the decision boundary is a negative gradient straight line.

 Overfitting (aka <b>high variance</b>) occurs when the hypothesis fits available data well but <b>does not generalise to predict new data</b>.
 Usually caused by an <b>overcomplicated function</b> with <b>too many features</b>.